Medical examiner testifies deaths are most likely murder-suicide setting stage for KCK man to be freed

-FAIRWAY, KS (KCTV) - KCTV5 News is closely following the case of Pete Coones.
+FAIRWAY, KS (KCTV-KSMO) -- KCTV5 News is closely following the case of Pete Coones.
 Coones swears he’s innocent in a 2008 double murder conviction.

 Coones claims he was set up.
 His legal team says they can prove it with new forensic evidence.